Idaho Falls Social Security Disability Lawyers

 - If you become disabled before you turn 24 – 1.5 years of work during the three-year period ending during the calendar quarter in which you became disabled.

 - If you become disabled between ages 24 and 31 – Work during half of the period between the quarter in which you turned 21 and the quarter in which you became disabled.

 - If you become disabled after age 31 – 5 years of work during the 10-year period ending during the quarter in which you became disabled.

 Q: Why was my disability application denied?

 If you have unsuccessfully applied for SSDI benefits, there are any number of reasons why your application may have been denied.
 Perhaps the SSA personnel reviewing your application were not satisfied that you have a qualifying disability.
 Maybe the employment records you submitted were inadequate.
 Or, maybe you overlooked a simple technical requirement in the application that triggered your denial.
-Whatever the case may be, we can help you correct the issue and begin collecting the benefits to which you are legally-entitled.
+Whatever the case may be, as experienced Idaho Falls Social Security Disability Lawyers, we can help you correct the issue and begin collecting the benefits to which you are legally entitled to.

 Q: How long do I have to appeal my denial of benefits?

 Once the SSA denies your disability application, you have 60 days to file an appeal.
 There are four stages of SSDI appeals, and our attorneys can assist you every step of the way.